saitnyalcin/react-filter-search/README.md

-This is a small, unobtrusive React component for filtering client-side application data.
+This is a small, unobtrusive React component for filtering client-side application data